 Closed for eight years and recently reopened, thanks in part to passionate local campaigners, the Kirrama Range Road’s original purpose was to service the timber industry.
 These days, campers and freshwater fishermen are its biggest fans.
 North-bound adventurous tourists too are using it as an alternative route into the southern Tablelands as it winds upwards through Kirrama National Park.

 Why we love it: Firstly it’s dirt.
 Secondly, you don’t need a 4WD to access it (during the dry season).
-Bereft of bitumen, wind down the windows, silence the driving tunes and enjoy the soundtrack of the forest.
-Allow this road to sing to your soul.
+Bereft of bitumen, the Kirrama Range Road weaves in and out of the Girringun National Park and is dotted with beautiful camping spots and one of the most impressive waterfalls in the region, Blencoe Falls.

 Where: Kennedy (near Cardwell) to Society Flat